 You likely won’t have tax documents if:

-- You received less than $10 of dividend payments, interest, and/or did not sell any investments before the end of 2018.
+- You received less than $10 of interest, and/or did not sell any investments before the end of 2019.

 - You have a retirement account with Stash and haven’t made any withdrawals.

-Still not sure if that’s you?
-On or after February 15, you can check it out in the Stash app and see if your Form 1099-DIV and/or Form 1099-B are there.
-For a full list of possible forms and the dates you can expect to find them in your app, check this out: The 2019 Tax Season Dates You Need to Know.
+By February 17, you can check it out in the Stash app and see if your Form 1099-DIV and/or Form 1099-B are there.
+For a full list of possible forms and the dates you can expect to find them in your app, check this out: The Tax Season Dates You Need to Know.

 Wondering what a dividend is?
 Check out Dividends: A New Investor’s Guide, What You Need to Know.
 It’s Stash’s Jargon Hack on dividends.

 Our policy is not to email tax forms, to keep your information safe.
 Stash provides all tax forms securely online.
 You can access them through the Stash Invest app by clicking here.

 Or on the web by clicking here.
 And it is super easy.
 Here’s how:

 Click on your name in the top right corner of the screen and select Tax Documents.

 You’ll find your tax forms.
 Now you’ve got the documentation you need to declare any income or loss you may have realized from the previous tax year.